CassidyExum/scan-site-analyzer/README.md

 # scan-site-analyzer
-web app to help speed up the scan site discovery and analysis process
+The Scan Site Analyzer is a web app to help speed up the scan site discovery and analysis process.